-[This is an installment in the series “Accidentally car-free” about getting around Cobb County without the use of a car.
+[This evergreen article was an installment in the series “Accidentally car-free” about getting around Cobb County without the use of a car.
 To see a list of the entire series visit this link.
 To see how this project began, read the first article in the series by following this link.]

-A truth I learned a long time ago, and that I’m relearning now that I’m “Accidentally car-free” is that automobiles are a terrible way to get a feel for the surrounding community and environment.
+A truth I learned a long time ago, and that I learned last year when I became “Accidentally car-free” is that automobiles are a terrible way to get a feel for the surrounding community and environment.

 The car obviously has advantages in covering more ground and getting from point to point faster.
 But what you lose is the detail in the surroundings.